Why convert JSON to SQL?

 - ✅ Supports MySQL, PostgreSQL, SQLite – choose your database dialect

-- ✅ Automatic type inference – JSON values mapped to SQL types (VARCHAR, INT, DECIMAL, BOOLEAN, DATE, etc.)
+- ✅ Automatic type inference – JSON values mapped to SQL types (VARCHAR, INT, DECIMAL, BOOLEAN, TEXT, etc.)

-- ✅ Generates CREATE TABLE schema – optional table creation script from JSON structure
+- ✅ Generates CREATE TABLE schema – optional table creation script inferred from JSON structure

-- ✅ Handles nested JSON – nested objects can be flattened into columns or separated into related tables
+- ✅ Handles nested JSON – nested objects flattened into dot-notation columns

-- ✅ Proper value escaping – quotes, apostrophes, and backslashes are safely escaped
+- ✅ Proper value escaping – quotes, apostrophes, and backslashes safely escaped

 - ✅ Works offline after first load – no internet needed

-Why DataFrog’s JSON to SQL tool stands out
+Why DataFrog's JSON to SQL converter stands out

 - Privacy first – your JSON never leaves your device.
 Many converters upload your data – we don't.

-- Multi‑dialect support – get MySQL backticks, PostgreSQL double quotes, or SQLite’s standard syntax automatically.
+- Multi-dialect support – MySQL backtick quoting, PostgreSQL double quotes, or SQLite standard syntax — selected automatically per dialect.

 Supported JSON structures